This post was updated May 17, 2020

 Do you often look at your team and think, “I see some great skills here, I just need to find a way to help them be more efficient”?
 If so, you’re not alone.
 In fact, one of the top skillsets employers say they want in an employee is a strong ability to plan, organize, and prioritize work.
 Sounds like time management skills, right?

-Maybe not.
 Too often, we overstate the importance of time management training.
+But attention management training is a better solution for boosting productivity and employee satisfaction in our digital age.

 Time Management Training Isn’t the Solution